 San Francisco is famous for so many things!
-There are an endless amount of places to discover in the city and sites such as Golden Gate Bridge and cable cars are probably some of the first things that come to mind but there is so much more!
+There are an endless amount of places and sites to discover in the city.
+World-famous sites such as The Golden Gate Bridge and cable cars are on top of the list for anyone visiting this beautiful city – but there is so much more!

 Here is a collection of some of the most beautiful ones I’ve come across…

 The History of Victorian Houses

 The Victorian style architecture originated in England during the reign of Queen Victoria roughly between 1837 and 1901.

 San Francisco was among the first cities in the US to embrace Victorian style architecture.
 It is estimated that over 40 000 Victorian style homes were built in San Francisco between 1850 and 1900.
 Sadly, many of these beautiful architectural gems were destroyed in 1906 earthquake that shook the whole city.
 Luckily a bunch of them still remain in the city today!